NikolaAndro/nikolaandro.github.io/_posts/all_notes/2021-10-11-my-first-post.md

 Definitions:

-**Basic variables** - slack variables are refered to as basic variables.
+**Basic variables** - slack variables (s1, s2) are refered to as basic variables.

 **Non-basic variables** - the original variables from the objective function are refered to as non-basic variables.
+If a variable is considered non-basic, the value of that variable is equal to zero.

 **Entering variable** - corresponds to the smallest (the most negative) entry in the bottom row of the tableau.